 Herefordshire Citizens' Climate Assembly

-In January 2022, the Herefordshire Citizens' Climate Assembly will meet to discuss:
+In January 2022, the Herefordshire Citizens' Climate Assembly was held to discuss:

 'How should Herefordshire meet the challenges of climate change?'

-The people taking part will be chosen from 14,400 households invited to register their interest.
-From those, 48 people will be selected by an independent organisation called The Sortition Foundation, who will make sure the final group represent the diversity of Herefordshire's population.
+Participants were chosen from 14,400 households invited to register their interest.
+From those, 48 people were selected by an independent organisation called The Sortition Foundation, who made sure the final group represented the diversity of Herefordshire's population.
 A full report on the selection process is available on the Sortition Foundation website.

-The assembly will hear from expert speakers, discuss the issues involved and decide what steps should be taken.
-Recommendations will be used to influence council policy and spending priorities to help Herefordshire become a zero-carbon, nature rich county by 2030.
+The assembly heard from expert speakers, discussed the issues involved and decided what steps should be taken.
+The recommendations will be used to influence council policy and spending priorities to help Herefordshire become a zero-carbon, nature-rich county by 2030.

 Who is running the Citizens' Climate Assembly?